learn-co-curriculum/react-hooks-react-router-intro/README.md

 ```

 With **client-side** routing, it is now the responsibility of the
-**client side code**, rather than the server, to handle the routing, fetching
+**client-side code**, rather than the server, to handle the routing, fetching
 and displaying of the data in the browser.

 Imagine you've built a personal blog with a navigation that links your home
 page, about page and contact page.
-With client side routing, you might get all
+With client-side routing, you might get all
 the needed data to render all three pages on the first page load.
 Then, when a
-user clicks around your site, the client side router swaps the 'home page'
+user clicks around your site, the client-side router swaps the 'home page'
 component with the 'about page' component and renders faster than it would if
 you were requesting a separate page from a server.

-Client side routing brings with it some great benefits.
+client-side routing brings with it some great benefits.
 The major one is
 _speed_.
 Since we are only making one request to the server, we don't have to
 wait for a round trip server call for each page change.
 We have everything
-stored on the client side already, so we just notify our client side code to
+stored on the client-side already, so we just notify our client-side code to
 display the info as we need it.

 ### Single Page App (SPA)

-In **React** we will likely be building an **SPA**, or Single Page Application.
+In **React** we will likely be building a Single Page Application (SPA).
-This means we won't require multiple pages to be loaded from the server, just
-the original **GET** request with our initial HTML, CSS and JS files.
 This
+means we won't require multiple pages to be loaded from the server, just the
+original **GET** request with our initial HTML, CSS and JS files.
+This requires
-requires us to figure out how to make the experience of Client-Side routing work
+us to figure out how to make the experience of client-side routing work to our
-to our advantage.
+advantage.

 There are a couple of things that we need to take into consideration: